11th Hour Racing to support first global World Sailing Trust project

 Tools and resources will be made available publicly online and will enable sailing clubs to benchmark their environmental performance and improve in areas ranging from energy efficiency, to waste reduction and maintenance regimes.
 Over time, clubs will be able to reduce their impact and continue to make improvements to their practice and infrastructure.

 On the announcement, Dee Caffari, Chair of the World Sailing Trust, commented, “The World Sailing Trust aims to ensure a lasting positive impact of our sport and safeguard the future of the planet’s waters.

 “11th Hour Racing is funding the very first part of the World Sailing Trust’s journey, supporting our Marine Health Fund and we are delighted that they share our vision.
-The two projects will set us on the pathway to implement a framework that will ensure worldwide change and generate long term impact.
+The two projects will set us on the pathway to implementing a framework that will ensure worldwide change and generate long term impact.

 “The Ocean is our playing field and by working with sailors at a grassroots level we can tackle the issues right at the very heart of our sport.”

 Work on both projects will commence immediately; the Sustainable Sailor training resources will be ready for distribution in the summer of 2019.
 The Sailing Club Sustainability benchmark and suite of resources will be available at the end of 2019.